shikokuchuo/mirai/README.md

 ```

 The current implementation is low-level and ensures tasks are
-evenly-distributed amongst daemons but does not actively manage a task
+evenly-distributed amongst daemons without actively managing a task
 queue.
 This robust and resource-light approach is particularly
 well-suited to working with similar-length tasks, or where the number of
-tasks does not exceed the number of available daemons at any one time.
+concurrent tasks typically does not exceed the number of available
+daemons.

 Set the number of daemons to zero again to revert to the default
 behaviour of creating a new background process for each ‘mirai’ request.